 Benefits of Fescue Lawns

 As you may or may not know, fescue grass is extremely tolerant when it comes to temperature changes, especially as compared to many other types of grass.
-In addition, it adapts well to shady areas of your yard and it requires minimal lawn maintenance.
-When you add to that the fact that fescue stays green year-round and is exceptionally drought resistant, you have the solid grass to consider.
+In addition, it adapts well to shady areas of your yard, and it requires minimal lawn maintenance.
+When you add to that the fact that fescue stays green year-round and is fairly drought resistant, you have the solid grass to consider.
 Fescue does require more prudent weed control measures than zoysia and Bermuda grass because those varieties spread like a carpet, locking out weeds, where weeds in fescue grass have better access to the soil and can be a more significant issue.

 Types of Fescue Grass

-There are two basic types of fescue grass and they are broad leaf fescue and fine leaf fescue.
-Broad leaf fescue includes bunching grasses called tall fescue.
+There are two basic types of fescue grass, and they are broad-leaved fescue and fine leaf fescue.
+Broad-leaved fescue includes bunching grasses called tall fescue.
 Fine fescue grasses are a bit more shade and cold tolerant than the tall fescue, however, both are used throughout much of the southeast as well as other parts of the country.
 Both types of fescue are preferred over many other grass species since they don’t need as much fertilizer and are extremely eco-friendly.
-The new and improved tall fescue grasses offer major improvements for sports fields and lawns and actually the name is somewhat misleading since the tall fescues introduced over the past two decades aren’t really tall at all.
+The new and improved tall fescue grasses offer significant improvements for sports fields and lawns.
+The name is somewhat misleading since the tall fescues introduced over the past two decades aren’t really tall at all.

 1.)
 Creeping Red Fescue